 “89% of companies now expect to compete mostly on the basis of customer experience.”

-helps you attract and retain loyal customers, and can have a big impact on your company’s bottom line.
+Customer service can have a big impact on your bottom line.

 Source: Salesforce Relationship Survey conducted 2014–2016 among 10,500+ customers randomly selected.
 Response sizes per question vary.

 Customer service can make or break your reputation.